FlexBE/flex_nav_turtlebot3_demo/README.md

   * Sets use_sim_time to true instead of the robot running in real time
   * Again, be sure `TURTLEBOT3_MODEL` is set!

+*or*

+ AMCL can be used to perform localization relative to known map

+ `ros2 launch flex_nav_turtlebot3_demo_bringup amcl.launch.py use_sim_time:=True`

 ### Visualization

- RViz is started alongside ROS 2 Cartographer with the previous command
+ With AMCL, you need to start RViz separately.
+ For the pure pursuit demo below, use
+ `ros2 launch flex_nav_turtlebot3_demo_bringup rviz_pure_pursuit.launch.py use_sim_time:=True`

  Displays a standard view of transforms of Turtlebot3, sensor data, with maps, and paths displayed

+ RViz is started alongside ROS 2 Cartographer with the previous command.
  This custom version adds the follow robot model, path, and global cost map to the default cartographer setup.

   * A `Path` to the RViz display and set the topic to `/high_level_planner/plan`